-Tilly death do us part: ‘Star Trek: Discovery’ S2E5 “Saints of Imperfection” recap
+Tilly death do us part: ‘Star Trek: Discovery’ S2E5 recap

-Star Trek: Discovery doubles down in the middle of its second season with an ambitious episode seeking to tie threads together and take care of unfinished business.
-Instead, it does the exact opposite – and the fans are left holding the pieces.
+Star Trek: Discovery doubled down in the middle of its second season with an ambitious episode seeking to tie threads together and take care of unfinished business.
+Instead, it does the exact opposite – and the fans were left holding the pieces.

 To say Discovery has its hands full with this half-century legacy is an understatement.
 CBS is juggling high demands from a core fandom while introducing a new generation of Trekkies in the Netflix era.
 All they needed to do was hire some diehard fans of the canon with talent & experience to head things up and dig right in, right?
 That appears to have been easier said than done.

 Watching season two of Discovery has been like riding a bike for the first time without training wheels: going too fast or too slow, swerving left & right, overcorrecting, not able to lock in that sweet spot.
-I guess you can admire the pluck, design, and effects.
+I guess you can admire the pluck, design, and special effects.

 Some more successful ST:D episodes such as “New Eden” have seen a return to a more familiar Trekian framework of storytelling.
 But the series continues to muddle contentious ideas alongside the real-world minutiae of Discovery’s turbulent production cycle, which has seen three showrunners before completing two seasons.

 Lacking actual character motivation?
 Just shove in an elegy!

-Leaving aside the episode’s inauspicious title, “Saint of Imperfection” can’t even get off the ground before Michael, sprinting to save Tilly, entropies mid-stride into a slow-motion reflective meditation on hope & duty (or something).
+Leaving aside the episode’s inauspicious title, “Saint of Imperfection” can’t even get off the ground before Michael, sprinting to save Tilly, entropies mid-stride into a slow-motion reflective voiceover meditation on hope & duty (or something).
 It’s meant to be poignant af, but serves only to bore while delaying resolution to ep.
 4’s cliffhanger.

-When exactly did Burnham and Tilly become besties, during those whopping three private conversations?
+When exactly did Burnham and Tilly become besties – was it perhaps during their whopping three private conversations?
 Why are we reminiscing for so long on a quick jaunt down to engineering?
 We’re only two minutes in, Michael & I are out of breath, and the popcorn ain’t even ready yet.

 Lurching between boredom & confusion